laravel/docs/mix.md

 <a name="css-source-maps"></a>
 ### Source Maps

 Though disabled by default, source maps may be activated by calling the `mix.sourceMaps()` method in your `webpack.mix.js` file.
-Though it comes with a compile/performance cost, this will provide extra debugging information to your browser's developer tools when using compiled assets.
+Though it comes with a compile/performance cost, this will provide extra debugging information to your browser's developer tools when using compiled assets:

     mix.js('resources/js/app.js', 'public/js')
         .sourceMaps();